Azure-Samples/Machine-Learning-Operationalization/README.md

 The resource group, storage account, and ACR are created quickly.
 The ACS deployment can take some time.
 Once the setup command has finished setting up the resource group, storage account, and ACR, it outputs environment export commands for the AML CLI environment.

 The setup command saves a file in your home directory that contains commands to configure your environment.
-You must run these commands before you use the Azure Mchine Learning CLI to operationalize your models.
+You must run these commands before you use the Azure Machine Learning CLI to operationalize your models.

 ### Windows